uiryuu/uiryuu/README.md

 ### Hi there 👋

 I'm Yuze, a member of @iina.
 I'm currently studying at the Unversity of Tokyo as a master student.
-My research interest include vehicular network, trust management, among other fields related to autonomous vehicles.
+My research interests include vehicular network, trust management, among other fields related to autonomous vehicles.

 <!--